-Screen Shades is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Screen Shades is compatible with Snow Leopard (10.6) and higher.

 Users with sensitive eyes might prefer to tone down the display because it hurts their eyes.
 Apple provides keyboard controls to control backlighting.
 Screen Shades lets you tint the entire screen.